-- At the end of the wood go through a wooden gate and continue across a field, heading E with Tudeley church ahead on your left, 800m away.
+- Leave the wood through a wooden gate and continue across a field, heading E (with Tudeley church ahead on your left, 800m away).
 On the far side go through the tree boundary and keep ahead at a junction of driveways.
-Follow the drive between fields and briefly round to the right through a belt of trees.
-On the other side veer left onto a mown path, passing through a line of poplars and continuing along the edge of a meadow.
+Follow the drive between fields and briefly round to the right through a belt of trees, then veer left onto a mown path.
+After passing through a line of poplars bear left to continue along the edge of a meadow.

-- In the corner follow it round to the right, then in 50m turn left through a gap in the trees, crossing a plank bridge over a ditch.
+- In the corner follow the field edge round to the right, then in 50m turn left through a gap in the trees, crossing a plank bridge over a ditch.
 After crossing a wooden footbridge over a stream turn right as indicated, up a narrow path and out into a field.
 Follow a grassy path across a field towards some houses in the hamlet of Tudeley.